greggersaurus/OpenSteamController/ReverseEngineering/README.md

 This is only being used to display the Vector Table.

-Original idea was to create disassembler that can recreate assembly file, distinguishing data versus instructions by evaulating code and all possible branches.
+The original idea was to create disassembler that can recreate assembly file, distinguishing data versus instructions by evaulating code and all possible branches.